tachiyomiorg/website/src/help/faq/README.md

 #### What happened to the F-Droid version?

 **F-Droid** is no longer supported.
 Both the Stable and Preview builds are now automatically updated.
 An unofficial **F-Droid** repo is available at [tachi.efreakbnc.net](https://tachi.efreakbnc.net).

 #### Will there be an iOS version?
 There is no iOS version and no plans for one.
 Since iOS and Android apps don't share code it's hard to port.

+#### Will Tachiyomi ever be on the Google Play Store?
+Due to Google Play's content policy, almost certainly not.

+#### How can I report Tachiyomi copycats on the Google Play Store?
+If you're on desktop, fill out [this](https://support.google.com/googleplay/android-developer/contact/takedown) form following [these](https://pastebin.com/08eeuJxH) steps.
+#### Can Tachiyomi read Light Novels?
+No. Tachiyomi is an image parser, meaning it can't parse text.

+#### Can I revert back from the Material Design 2 update of Tachiyomi?
+While there will never be a toggle between the two UI versions, you can continue to use the old UI version by using [TachiyomiAZ](https://tachiyomi.org/forks/TachiyomiAZ/).

+#### Will there ever be a dual-page reader option?
+The logic required to make a dual-page reader automatically work along with scanlator page inconsistencies and other issues means it is unlikely to be added at this time.

 #### I lost everything, what now?
 **Tachiyomi** is still in beta and some design changes or unexpected errors may lead to data loss.
 While we try for them not to happen, sometimes it is unavoidable.
 To avoid this in the future, you can use the automatic backup feature.